StyraInc/regal/docs/cicd.md

     name: ghcr.io/styrainc/regal:latest
     entrypoint: ['/bin/sh', '-c']
   script:
-    - regal lint ./policy
+    - regal lint ./policy --format junit > regal-results.xml
+  artifacts:
+    reports:
+      junit: regal-results.xml
+    when: always
   rules:
     - if: '$CI_PIPELINE_SOURCE == "merge_request_event"'
 ```

-The above will run Regal on the `policy` directory when a merge request is created or updated.
+The above will run Regal on the `policy` directory when a merge request is created or updated and will show linting
+violations as part of the merge request.